hakavlad/nohang/README.md

 You can also enable `separate_log` in the config to logging in `/var/log/nohang/nohang.log`.

-## Known problems
+## Known issues

-- Awful documentation.
+- Awful documentation
+- Non-optimal default settings (I do not know which settings are optimal for most users; you need a configuration for better experience)
+- No installation option for non-systemd users
+- No deb/rpm packages

 ## Contribution